pacs-course/pacs-examples/Examples/CONTENT.md

     - `Fibonacci` A classic example of template metaprogramming: a recursive template.
     - `Function` Beware of mixing template and free funcions with template specializations.
 Here we show why in this simple example.
 Non so important if you are careful.
     - `Interpolation` Polynomial interpolation on a set of points (x,y).
 Use of policy to choose from different interpolation strategies. *Note* It differs from the code contained in the `Interp1D` folder: the latter implements just piecewise linear interpolation but in a very generic fashion.
+    - `Matrix` The initial design of a simple full matrix with row or column orderning, with the parallel implementation (with openMP) of matrix-vector product.xs
     - `Mean` An example of use of tempalte specialization or variadic templates to create functions that computes sumes and average of values.
     - `traits` Use of traits/policies to create an inner product able to operate seemlessly on vectos of floating points or of complex numbers.
     - `VariadicTemplates` An illustration of variadic templates